1991 430 km of Magny-Cours

 The 1991 430 km of Magny-Cours was the sixth round of the 1991 World Sportscar Championship season, taking place at Circuit de Nevers Magny-Cours, France.
 It took place on September 15, 1991.

+Qualifying

+Qualifying results

+Class leaders are in bold.
+The fastest time set by each entry is denoted in gray.

+Race

-Official results
+Race results

 Class winners in bold.
 Cars failing to complete 90% of the winner's distance marked as Not Classified (NC).